Juan Temple

-Don Juan Temple (né Jonathan; August 14, 1796 – May 31, 1866) was a Californian ranchero and merchant.
+Don Juan Temple (né Jonathan Temple; August 14, 1796 – May 31, 1866) was a Californian ranchero and merchant.
 Born in Massachusetts, he emigrated to Alta California in 1827, becoming a Mexican citizen, adopting the Spanish language and a Spanish name, and eventually marrying into a prominent Californio family.
 After acquiring Rancho Los Cerritos in 1843, he became one of the largest landowners in Los Angeles County.

 Biography

 Jonathan Temple was born in Reading, Massachusetts, to Jonathan Temple Sr. and Lucinda Pratt.
 From at least 1823, Temple was a merchant living in the Hawaiian Islands.

-In 1827 he migrated to the Pueblo de San Diego in Mexican Alta California.
+In 1827 he migrated to Pueblo de San Diego in Mexican Alta California.
 Temple was baptized a Roman Catholic, made a Mexican citizen, and began to go by the name Juan.
-In 1827 Temple moved north to the Pueblo de Los Ángeles, where he opened the pueblo's first general store, a business he operated for almost thirty years.
+In 1827 Temple moved north to Pueblo de Los Ángeles, where he opened the pueblo's first general store, a business he operated for almost thirty years.
 His younger brother.
 Francisco P. Temple joined him there later.